-In my experience most undetected errors occur because
+In my experience most errors stay undetected because

 How can we find errors?

-The obvious strategy seems to implement proven techniques and best practice from software engineering.
-Whole books have been written on the topic how to find and remove errors in code.
-The most used approaches are code review and unit tests, but:
+A natural strategy would be, to implement techniques and best practices proven in software engineering.
+Probably the most used approaches are code review and unit tests.
+But:

 The most interesting facts that this data reveals is that the modal rates don’t rise above 75 percent for any single technique and that the techniques average about 40 percent. […] The strong implication is that if project developers are striving for a higher defect-detection rate, they need to use a combination of techniques.
 (3).

-Now consider that scientific coding is done under very different requirements compared to industrial or traditional software engineering:
+And consider that a lot scientific coding is done under very different requirements compared to industrial or traditional software engineering:

 The whole “get data, extract interesting insights, publish, move on” mindset that permeates science make it really hard to justify the time needed for a properly engineered piece of code.
 (4)

 In my opinion, it is therefore important to focus no only on which methods work best in software engineering, but also how to can apply them in science labs.